howde-robotics/augmentations/README.md

 # augmentations

-Augmentations are included in the `config.yaml` file that is stored with the zipped data sets.
-This file also includes the hyperparameters for the network training.
+Augmentation configurations are included in the `<config name>.yaml` file that is stored with the zipped data sets.
+The file also includes the hyperparameters for the network training.
 This doc will just be talking about the augmentations part of that config file, the functionality of which are located in this repo.

+This repo is automatically pulled into Colab during training, so you don't need to manually call the library.
+It happens [here](https://colab.research.google.com/drive/122BR4FL1Cl8yFvCrsh2JnZhuNDLcrYiO?authuser=1#scrollTo=hfp3N6vTpd0j) in the training code.
+If you want to modify/add to the functionality, see below

 ## Strucure